CumulusNetworks/docs/content/nvue-reference/Config-Commands.md

 Verifies the configuration of the specified YAML or plain text configuration file.

-The command validates configuration without reloading services or modifying the running system state, and shows any errors.
+The command validates configuration without reloading services or modifying the running system state.
+The output shows any errors.

 ### Command Syntax